mateusjunges/laravel-kafka/docs/consuming-messages/configuring-consumer-options.md

 #### Adding context metadata to dead letter queue

-Sometimes you need additional information (context) in dead letter queue message.
+Sometimes you need additional information (context) in dead letter queue messages.
 To enrich DLQ message header with custom metadata (e.g. IDs, correlation keys, retry info), throw an exception that implements the `Junges\Kafka\Contracts\ContextAware` interface.

-The consumer will merge into header:
+The consumer will merge into the message headers:

 - Original message headers (if any)
 - Throwable headers as defined above:
   - `kafka_throwable_message`
   - `kafka_throwable_code`
   - `kafka_throwable_class_name`
-- Normalized context.
+- Normalized context from any `ContextAware` exceptions.

 Example custom exception: